msveshnikov/my-healthy-food/README.md

     - **Automated CI/CD Pipelines:** Fully implement CI/CD pipelines using platforms like GitHub Actions or GitLab CI to automate the build, test, and deployment processes, ensuring rapid, reliable, and consistent software releases.
-    - **Comprehensive Automated Testing:** Develop a comprehensive suite of automated tests, including unit, integration, and end-to-end tests, to ensure code quality, prevent regressions, and increase confidence in software deployments.

 ## TODO

 - **UI/UX Enhancements:**